 On top of this, having a clean surface will prevent scratches from forming due to rubbing against dirt.
 And of course, having a nice clean vehicle to pick up on the other side is always an enjoyable experience.

-Now that your car is clean and bearing every detail, you can make notes and take pictures of existing damage.
+Now that your car is clean and bearing every detail, you can make notes and take pictures of existing damage as you further get it ready for shipping.
 Before your transportation driver takes it away, they will make notes of this damage as well, but it’s a great idea to know exactly what to note on your end as well.

 Having photo evidence of your vehicle will also help if there are any marks in question on the other end.
 Rather than an inspector marking off damage as a pre-existing condition, you’ll be able to prove that a scratch or dent is new.